Superflows-AI/docs/docs/getting-started/onboarding.md

 You will be prompted to choose whether you would like to 'Quickstart' or 'Build AI Assistant':
 - [**Quickstart**](./quickstart) with a preconfigured assistant for an existing product
-    - Recommended for those looking to play with Superflows
+    - Recommended for those looking to try out Superflows
     - The next steps are:
         - Choose a preset assisant
         - Test in our playground